 Whether or not they fired you before you either made a claim or got your claim approved does not matter.
 If you sustained the injury or contracted the illness as a result of your job duties, then your employer is responsible for paying you workers’ comp benefits, just like any employee who is still working.

 After being terminated, your employer or their insurance company may claim that your injury or illness was not a result of your work duties.
 They may try to say that you are only attempting to claim benefits because you are out of a job.

 You don’t want to go up against these claims by yourself.
 Your skilled workers’ compensation attorney will gather all the evidence needed to prove that your injury or illness was a direct result of the job duties you were performing or the conditions you were working under.

 Some pieces of evidence they may gather include:

 In order to claim disability benefits after being fired, it’s essential you immediately contact a workers’ compensation attorney.
 If you wait an extended period of time to take action, your employer or the insurance company may claim that there’s no evidence to link your injuries or illness to your job.

 Don’t let your employer, their insurance company, or anyone else tell you that you don’t qualify for benefits without first speaking with a seasoned workers’ compensation attorney in your area.

-Contact The Law Offices of Nathaniel F. Hansford at (770) 741-2825 to discuss your legal options.
+Contact Hansford McDaniel LLC at (770) 741-2825 to discuss your legal options.
 We are offering free phone consultations and remote legal services for those who are social distancing during the coronavirus outbreak.